 The AC Mains supply may be either 240 volt single or 415 volt 3-phase.
 The rectifier output voltage is tightly regulated so the rectifiers take the majority of the equipment load but also keep the batteries fully charged.
 The batteries take any instantaneous peaks in demand.

-The WB400 first generation or WB1400 second generation of Early Warning System is powered from the exchange 50 volt supply.
-To guard against this failing, which might happen in war situation at exchanges without standby generators or if the generator fails to start, the equipment has its own primary cell battery capable of around 4 weeks of duty.
+The WB400 first generation or WB1400 second generation of the early warning system is powered from the exchange 50 volt supply.
+To guard against this failing, which might happen in a war situation at exchanges without standby generators or if the generator fails to start, the equipment has its own primary cell battery capable of around 4 weeks of duty.

 AC Mains Supply and Standby Generator

 The type of AC mains supply into a telecommunications building varies according to the load.
-Small rural exchanges usually have a single phase 240 V supply which may be fed underground or on overhead wires.
-Medium size exchanges, those likely to have a standby generator in the cold war era (nowadays even rural exchanges have generators) would have a 415 V three phase medium voltage supply.
-At large exchanges, the load is sufficient to warrant an industrial high voltage three phase 11,000 volt feed.
-Due to the importance of telephone exchanges, this could be from two separate sub-stations.
+Small rural exchanges usually have a single phase 240 Volt supply which may be fed underground or on overhead wires.
+Medium size exchanges, those likely to have a standby generator in the cold war era (nowadays even rural exchanges have generators) would have a 415 Volt three phase medium voltage supply.
+At large exchanges, the load is sufficient to warrant an industrial high voltage three phase 11,000 Volt feed.
+Due to the importance of telephone exchanges, this is often from two separate sub-stations.

 This photograph taken through the chain link separating the high voltage area, shows a suit of power cubicles associated with the second of two standby generators.
 The cubical nearest the camera is an air-cooled 11,000 to 415 volt transformer for the incoming public supply.
 The subsequent cubicles all operate at 415 volts contain isolators and switching between the generator and the public mains supply.